The Metro: Belle Isle Conservancy’s efforts helping to improve the island this summer

 Formed in 2011 by combining four Belle Isle support nonprofits, the Belle Isle Conservancy has played a vital role in restoring and maintaining the island’s most notable attractions.

-The Anna Scripps Whitcomb Conservatory on Belle Isle has been under construction since November 2022, with expectations it will open in summer 2024.
+The Anna Scripps Whitcomb Conservatory on Belle Isle had been under construction since November 2022.

-The Anna Scripps Whitcomb Conservatory on Belle Isle has been under construction since November 2022, with expectations it will open in summer 2024.
+The Anna Scripps Whitcomb Conservatory on Belle Isle had been under construction since November 2022.

 Despite having one of its largest attractions closed for renovations, Belle Isle saw a 7% increase in visitors last year.
 And with the scheduled reopening of the Belle Isle Anna Scripps Whitcomb Conservatory, there are many reasons to be excited about what could be on the horizon.